razla/Evolution-of-Activation-Functions-for-Deep-Learning-Based-Image-Classification/README.md

 # Evolution of Activation Functions for Deep Learning Based Image Classification

-## This paper was submitted to GECCO's 2022 Workshop Neuroevolution at Work.
+## This paper was accepted to GECCO's 2022 Workshop Neuroevolution at Work.

 ### Abstract:
 Activation functions (AFs) play a pivotal role in the performance of  neural networks.